 Margin can be used to increase your market exposure or provide fast access to cash for your personal needs.

 Margin loans can be a low-cost, flexible way to borrow funds for your trading or financial strategy.
-While margin isn’t for everyone and presents unique risks, it can potentially provide an effective way of working toward your strategies.
+Margin isn't for everyone — it presents a host of unique risks including losing more than your original investment.
+However, it could potentially provide an effective way of working toward achieving your investment goals.
 When used responsibly, margin offers several benefits, such as the abilities to:

 - Increase Your Buying Power